Mavericks pile on to send Pelicans to 8th straight loss

 Doncic had nine assists and six rebounds and played just 26 minutes in the lopsided game after needing just 28 minutes to score 33 points and grab 18 rebounds in the Mavericks' 118-97 victory at New Orleans four days earlier.
 Dallas also beat New Orleans 123-116 in the Pelicans' home opener.
 JJ Redick led the reeling Pelicans with 15 points, Jrue Holiday and Brandon Ingram scored 14 each and rookie Jaxson Hayes had 11.

 New Orleans shot poorly throughout the game and made just 3 of 32 3-pointers (9.4 percent).
-It also got out-rebounded 55-34.
-Dallas outscored the Pelicans 66-32 in the second half as they built the lead to as many as 50 points.
-The Mavericks held a 12-point halftime lead but quickly took command in the second half.
+It also got outrebounded 55-34.
+The Mavericks outscored the Pelicans 66-32 in the second half as they built the lead to as many as 50 points.
+The Mavericks held a 12-point halftime lead, but quickly took command in the second half.
 They outscored the Pelicans 40-14 in the third quarter to build a 104-66 lead at the end of the third quarter.

 The Pelicans pulled even on three occasions and took the lead briefly at 38-36, but Dallas scored the next 10 points to begin to seize control.
 Doncic had nine points down the stretch of the half as the Mavericks extended the lead to 64-52.